 Uganda is regarded to be the true pearl of Africa, famously known to inhabit the biggest population of the endangered mountain gorillas in the world.
 The country attracts many visitors mainly for gorilla safaris in Bwindi Impenetrable forest, alongside other activities such as game viewing, mountain hiking, chimpanzee tours, and community excursions.
 Games in Uganda are conducted in Savannah grassland – such areas include Queen Elizabeth National Park, Murchison Falls National Park, Kidepo Valley National Park, Lake Mburo National Park, Semliki National Park among other regions.

-In savannah region, game drives are conducted on vehicles and the most cases, the vehicles are pop up roofed for clear viewing of animals, birds, drainage features, and topography among others.
+In the savannah region, game drives are conducted on vehicles, and the most cases, the vehicles are pop up roofs for clear viewing of animals, birds, drainage features, and topography among others.
 Tourists on game drives are advised to come with Cameras to take amazing photos for future reference.